Camellia sasanqua 'Setsugekka'Item #2177 USDA Hardiness Zone: 7 - 10

 Large, perfectly formed, semi-double, white flowers with ruffled edges and a bright center of golden stamens.
 The dense, semi-weeping habit and glossy, dark green foliage create an exceptional evergreen foundation planting or espalier.
 A mid-season bloomer.

 - OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing; reaches 8 to 10 ft. tall and wide.

-- CareCare InformationProvide well-drained soil, rich in organic matter.
+- CareCare InformationProvide organically rich, well-drained, acidic soil.
 Keep roots cool with a thick layer of mulch.
 Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
-Prune to shape and feed with an acid fertilizer after flowering.Pruning time: winter to spring, after flowering.Light Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.
+Prune lightly to shape and feed with an acid fertilizer after flowering.Pruning time: winter to spring, after flowering.Light Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.